mikestead/swagger-routes/README.md

 it should be poulated with handler stubs for each operation defined in your Swagger document.

-Each time you start your app `swaggerRoutes` will see if you have any missing operation handlers and generate stub handler for them.
+Each time you start your app `swaggerRoutes` will see if you have any missing operation handlers and generate stub handler for any which are.
 If a handler file exists it won't be touched, i.e. this is non-destructive so you are free to edit them.

 When a re-run finds handlers no longer in use they will be renamed with an `_` prefix, so